Only the best, the U.S. Army says, are considered for recruiting duty, and from those, fewer still are chosen. But I was selected anyway.

 I went to the doctors at Ft.
 Bragg, North Carolina (about an hour from Lumberton).
 After describing my symptoms, the doctor said my diarrhea was probably a result of the pressure of being an Army Recruiter.
 And how was my marriage?
 Are things OK with you and your children?

 He scoped my rectum and sent me on my way with four Atropine™ (anti-diarrheal drug).
-The medication helped as long as it lasted, like two days, and my symptoms continued unabated.
+The medication helped as long as it lasted, like one day, and my symptoms continued unabated.
 Unabated as in about six semi-liquid stools per day.

 Naturally, trying to work while the symptoms persisted was difficult.
 Playing a role as father to the twins, who were sweet and loving, and husband to Marty who was stressed, was difficult and at times, impossible.
 She continued to see a psychiatrist, as she did in Germany.